megatheron-gif/CMPG-323-Overview--34329625/README.md

 # The use .gitignore
 The .gitignore is used when you dont want to commit a file to the repository.
 I will ignore all temparary and sensitve files.

+# The storage of sensitive information and credentials
+Sensitive information will be encrypted and not posted to the repository.